-Not to be semantically confused with : Fox and Cubs [a flower belonging to a differing Family]
+Not to be semantically confused with : Fox-and-Cubs [a flower belonging to a differing Family]

-Hybridises with : Straw Foxglove (Digitalis lutea) to produce Digitalis × fucata.
+Hybridizes with : Straw Foxglove (Digitalis lutea) to produce Digitalis × fucata.

 Due to a recent taxonomical reassessment, Foxglove has now been placed in the Plantain Family (Plantaginaceae) instead of the 'Figwort and Foxglove' Family (Scrophulariaceae) it used to belong to.
 This seems strange, as its appearance is nothing like any other member of the Plantain Family.
-[The author can imagine that they will be changing their minds again later over this plant].
+[Your author can imagine that they will be changing their minds again later over this plant].

 from a distance, a drift of Foxglove could be mistaken for one of Purple Loosestrife or Rosebay Willowherb

 Uniquely identifiable characteristics.

 Foxglove is biennial: in the first year just a large basal rosette of crinkled leaves form on the ground; in the second year a single flowering stalk rises bearing a spike of usually purple coloured tubular flowers.
 It then dies, but sheds seeds which repeat the process.